 Johny Goerend.
 (2020) the Northern Lights Norway [Photograph].
 Unsplash.

 Imagine a world where curtains of color dance across the night sky, painting it with green, purple, and pink hues.
-You’ll witness that if you’re lucky enough to catch the natural light display known as the aurora borealis.
-Visible in high-latitude regions like Scandinavia and Canada, this celestial ballet isn’t just a feast for the eyes; it’s a source of wonder and the inspiration behind numerous ancient myths and legends.
+If you’re lucky to witness the aurora borealis, you’ll experience one of nature’s most awe-inspiring spectacles.
+Visible in high-latitude regions like Scandinavia and Canada, this celestial ballet isn’t just a feast for the eyes—it’s a source of wonder and the inspiration behind numerous ancient myths and legends of the Northern Lights.

-The northern lights have enthralled people across the globe, sparking countless stories and folklore.
-These tales stretch from the Sami people of Northern Europe, who listened for the whispers of the Aurora, to the Inuit of North America, who saw playful spirits in the lights.
-Almost every indigenous culture living under the auroral ‘ring’ around the North Pole has its interpretation of this majestic phenomenon.
+For centuries, cultures worldwide have looked at the sky and woven extraordinary stories about the aurora.
+From the Sami people of Northern Europe, who listened to the whispers of the Aurora, to the Inuit of North America, who saw playful spirits in the lights, nearly every indigenous community beneath the auroral ‘ring’ has its interpretation of this mesmerizing phenomenon.

 This isn’t just about a beautiful natural occurrence; it’s a rich tapestry of human experience and imagination.
-The various myths and legends are testaments to our ancestors’ attempts to explain the world around them.
-From spiritual omens to the valiant dead of Norse lore, these stories offer a glimpse into how ancient civilizations perceived the remarkable wonders of their world.
+The various myths and legends of the Northern Lights are testaments to our ancestors’ attempts to explain the world around them.
+From spiritual omens to the valiant dead of Norse lore, these stories reveal how ancient civilizations perceived the remarkable wonders of their world.

 Spirits in the Sky: Indigenous Narratives